codebytes/secure-terraform-on-azure/slides/Slides.md

 # Security Tooling

-Running static analysis security testing (SAST) tools against infrastructure as code (IaC) is a way to ensure that the infrastructure being provisioned is secure and compliant with best practices.
+Running security testing tools against infrastructure as code (IaC) is a way to ensure that the infrastructure being provisioned is secure and compliant with best practices.

 ---